revk/ESP32-Faikin/PCB/README.md

 ## GPIO

 This board is designed to work with the Daikin air-con, but it is a general purpose board.
-The latest boards use `ESP32-S3-MINI-N4R2` processor, with previous being `ESP32-MINI-PICO-01` (S1).
+The latest boards use `ESP32-S3-MINI-N4R2` processor, with previous being `ESP32-MINI-PICO-01`.

 The current boards include the GPIO numbers clearly in inverse silk screen.

 For example, on this image, GPIO `34` and `48` for Tx and Rx.
 GPIO `47` is for the WS2812 style LED.
-GPIO `21` is one of two round pads which can be shorted three times in a row to factory reset the board.
+GPIO `21` is one of two round pads.

+The two round pads in the A&A logo can be shorted three times in a row to factory reset.

+There are also test pins which allow connection for USB, and for diagnostics during production.
+A TC2030 connector is used for production programming.

 ![Bottom](Faikin/Faikin-bottom.png)